 Each commons will develop unique traditions, gatherings and meaningful activities that build community and long-term bonds among residents.
 Each student will have a close-knit, living and learning environment where a rich intellectual, social, and community life can flourish.

-- A place where each RC is a microcosm of SMU, and entering students are dispersed across the 11 RCs.
+- In order for each RC to be a microcosm of SMU, all entering students are equally distributed across the 11 RCs

-- There will be new programmatic events that will be created to create community and competition amongst the RCs such as the RC Formal Dinners and the Residential Commons Olympics
+- There will be new programmatic events that will be created to create community and competition amongst the RCs such as the RC Banquets and the RC Olympics

 - Faculty engagement is the cornerstone of the RC.
 Each RC will have a faculty member living in each residential commons and several faculty affiliates.

 - Student leadership will play an important role in the RCs.
-Students will have leadership opportunities through community councils and other service positions
+Students will have leadership opportunities through community councils and other peer leader positions